-And when it comes to abortion (almost always meaning elective abortion or the choice to kill an unborn child aka: “abortion on demand”), I do not see this “choice” as a justifiable reason to kill a child.
+And when it comes to abortion (almost always meaning elective abortion or the choice to kill an unborn child aka: “abortion on demand”), I do not see this “choice” as a significantly justifiable reason to kill a child.
 Why?
 Well, to name a few reasons:

 - Almost every pregnancy occurs due to consensual intercourse.

 - Although rape (and incest) are very traumatizing and difficult situations, the child simply does not deserve to be punished for the crime’s of their parent.